barnabasmolnar/income-expense/README.md

 ## New design

-While the current design is entirely functional, I'd prefer something that is a bit more clean & minimalistic.
-I've already begun working on a new design which can be viewed in the new-design folder.

-Apart from the aesthetic differences, I've made the following modifications:
+I've recently switched to a new design which is now on the main branch.
+This design is:

 * built with SASS
-* selective Bootstrap 4 imports (currently imported modules: reboot, grid, utilities, modal)
+* has selective Bootstrap 4 imports (currently imported modules: reboot, grid, utilities, modal, forms)
-* BEM naming scheme
+* uses the BEM naming scheme

-The new design is a **work in progress** and is only a static page at the moment.
+The new design is a **work in progress**.

-To view it in its current state:
-1. cd into new-design
-2. npm install
-3. npm start